-SmartRim is a 19 mm LVL (2 veneers are cross laminated for stability) and is sold in 3.6 m lengths, precision ripped to match the height of the SmartJoist range up to and including 360 mm.
+SmartRim is a 19 or 21 mm LVL (2 veneers are cross laminated for stability) and is sold in 3.6 m lengths, precision ripped to match the height of the SmartJoist range up to and including 360 mm.
 (400 mm SmartRim in QLD only).
-Fixing of rimboard is described in detail in SmartJoist-GENERAL NOTES item 3 on page 5 of the SmartJoist Design Guide.
+Fixing of rimboard is described in detail in SmartJoists - GENERAL INFORMATION item 3 on page 9 of this Design Guide.

-SmartRim has a joint strength group of JD4 on the wide face for nails, screws and bolts..
+SmartRim has a joint strength group of JD4 on the wide face for nails, screws and bolts.

-SmartJoist/SmartRim characteristic capacity values (see notes below)

-Vertical load capacity (kN/m) $^{(1)}$ $^{(2)}$ Horizontal load transfer capacity (kN/m) $^{ m (3)~(4)}$ 63 6.9
+SmartJoist/SmartRim Characteristic capacity (see notes below) Vertical load capacity (kN/m) (1) (2) Horizontal load transfer capacity (kN/m) (3) (4) SmartJoist SmartRim 6.9 29 21 6.9

-- 1. Vertical load capacity above is for instantaneous load conditions and must be multiplied by the appropriate k1 factor for load condition under consideration - 2.
-Vertical load capacity above already includes the k{12} factor for up to 400 mm depth as per clause I2.3 of AS 1720.1 - 3.
-Horizontal load capacity above is an instantaneous load condition, with the k1 for lateral bracing loads usually 1.0 - 4.
-The above horizontal load capacity is limited by the fixing of the SmartJoist /SmartRim to the frame and can ONLY be achieved if the fixing detail on page 7 of the SmartJoist Design Guide is strictly adhered to
+- Vertical load capacity above is for instantaneous load conditions and must be multiplied by the appropriate k1 factor for load condition under consideration - Vertical load capacity above already includes the k12 factor for up to 400 mm depth as per clause [2.3 of AS 1720.1 - 3.
+Horizontal load capacity above is an instantaneous load condition, with the ${\bf k}1$ for lateral bracing loads usually 1.0 - 4.
+The above horizontal load capacity is limited by the fixing of the SmartJoist / SmartRim to the frame and can ONLY be achieve if the fixing detail on page 9 of this SmartJoist Design Guide is strictly adhered to.